RiMillo/tips/git.md

         * See above to choose a specific stash

         * Abort a popping: sometimes the stash is not what you remember, in that case abort wit `git reset --merge`

+    * List all available stashes: `git stash list`.
+        That's when the `-m "Message"` mentioned above when pushing stashes comes in handy.

 * List files followed by `git`: `git ls-tree <SHA1>`.
     Advised options: